 As for pints, you usually only see something described in pints if it's a dairy product.
 Milk, cream, cottage cheese, ice cream, half and half and so on are typically packaged in pints.
 Certain deli salads, such as macaroni salad, potato salad and so on, are also packaged in pints.
 And, of course, when ordering a beer, a pint is the standard unit.

-Remembering how to convert your measurments is the first step to in learning how to scale a recipe.
+Remembering how to convert your measurements is the first step to in learning how to scale a recipe.